-On a cold, Toronto night in November, PCL Toronto’s vice
+On a cold, Toronto night in November, PCL Toronto’s

 president and district manager Bruce Sonnenberg gave up the comforts of home to

 sleep on the streets of Toronto, with nothing more than a sleeping bag and a

 piece of cardboard.